Chapter Meal Plans

 Typically, new members are added to chapter meal plans shortly after the recruitment process begins.
 New member meal plans vary by chapter and can range from full service (typically 10 hot meals a week) to just a few meals a week.

-Any new member who is a first-year student on a University Dining meal plan may qualify for a reduction of that meal plan once being added to a qualifying chapter plan.
-Qualifying chapter meal plans are those serving a minimum of 10 hot meals per week that meet menu and service criteria for sound nutrition, variety, convenience, and cleanliness.
+Any new member who is a first-year student on an NC State Dining meal plan may qualify for a reduction of that meal plan once being added to a qualifying chapter plan.
+Chapters with a house on campus that serve a minimum of 10 hot meals per week and meet menu and service criteria for sound nutrition, variety, convenience, and cleanliness qualify for this reduction.
 Please visit the Dining website for more details.